ember-cli/ember-exam/README.md

 $ ember exam --random --seed=<num>
 ```

 The `seed` option allows you to specify a starting value from which to randomize your test/module order.
 This allows reproduction of issues that occurred when running randomly.
-There are no bounds on what the seed value can be.
+There are no bounds on what the seed value can be, though generated seeds are within the range of [0, 10000).

 ### Splitting